catalinux/plm2/report.md

 **Class imbalance

-Undersamples was tried but no results were able to generate anymore
+Undersamples was used in order to unsample majority class using method `NearMiss`

-##Unsupervised Learning
+# Unsupervised Learning

-###K-means
+## K-means

 K-means is a type of unsupervised learning and one of the popular methods of clustering unlabelled data into k clusters.
 One of the trickier tasks in clustering is identifying the appropriate number of clusters k.